 Request a Plastic Free Aisle and LEAVE YOUR PACKAGING AT THE SHOP!We can also mention every time we go into a supermarket, that we would like to have a 'plastic-free aisle'.
 That sounds like a great plan!

 Plastic and Micro Plastic is CarcinogenicAnd is plastic carcinogenic?
 Yes, most plastics are cancer-causing.
-We've all heard of BPAs - well if you put it in to the search bar of this blog, you will find out more about them.
+We've all heard of BPAs.
 But they are in every level of the food chain.
-Found in plankton and...brace yourselves...tea bags are coated in plastic.
-Plastic coated tea bags made with plastic polluted drinking water.
-No wonder one in twenty Irish people have cancer.
+Now digested in plankton and...brace yourselves...tea bags are coated in plastic.
+Plastic-coated tea bags made with plastic-polluted drinking water.
+No wonder one in twenty people have cancer.
 Which plastics are most dangerous - Ty Bollinger

 Start Your Challenge With A Proper Cup Of TeaWhat to do first then?
-Get a serious filter and get organic tea bags or loose leaved tea.
+Get a serious water filter and get organic tea bags or loose leaved tea.
 Wait not a moment longer.
-One recommended to me Nikken support/consultants.
-The filter is £215 and shipping charge to Ireland is £16.50 This link might take you to their website!
+One recommended to me was Nikken.
+The filter is £215 and shipping charge to Ireland is £16.50.
+This link might take you to their website!

 I went to this talk as my first Women's Institute meeting and ON MY BIRTHDAY!
 Obviously, I had loads of invites to other parties and celebrations but I choose this!
 It was great and life-changing!!